 Great Britain won Gold at the 1964 Olympics, with Tony Nash and Robin Dixon achieving the ultimate accolade in the two-man bob in Innsbruck.

 That success was preceded by a Silver medal in the inaugural Games when Ralph Broome, Thomas Arnold, Alexander Richardson and Rodney Soher finished second behind their Swiss counterparts in the French resort of Chamonix.
 A Bronze medal followed in Nagano in 1998 courtesy of the four-man team of Sean Olsson, Dean Ward, Courtney Rumbolt and Paul Attwood and hopes are high that more Olympic success may be just around the corner.

-Great Britain are currently in line for a retrospective Bronze medal after the disqualification of two Russian sleds from the Sochi Games in 2014.
-John Jackson, Bruce Tasker, Stu Benson and Joel Fearon finished fifth in Russia but could be upgraded to a podium place.
+Great Britain are currently awaiting the presentation of a retrospective Bronze medal after the disqualification of two Russian sleds from the Sochi Games in 2014.
+John Jackson, Bruce Tasker, Stu Benson and Joel Fearon finished fifth in Russia but have now been upgraded to a podium place.

 Bobsleigh remains Britain’s most successful winter team sport.
 Great Britain finished fifth in the four-man bob at three global championships in a row, narrowly missing out on a medal at the Winter Olympic Games in Sochi in 2014 and the World Championships in St Moritz in 2013 and Winterberg in 2015.